moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/S1-fold-crossover.md

 *no analogue of*, and it is precisely the transition state of magnetic reconnection (null creation/annihilation) that it measures.

+*Post-hoc note (T1):* "no analogue" does not mean "no competitor".
+The pre-registered race of P5 pitted this knee estimator against a divergence-free quadratic fit + root-finding on shared noisy grids; **the fit won every cell** and the crossover is demoted to a conceptual observable — see [`T1-race.md`](T1-race.md).
+The plateau dictionary and $Q=7$ at the fold stand; the separation *estimator* does not.

 ## The gauge lesson (caught and fixed)

 The first run measured flux weight 2 at the split null — a **gauge artefact**: the